,

 There are only 3 naturally occuring decay chains called the:

-plus one other involving a trans-uranium element
+plus one other involving a trans-uranium element, the neptunium series.

 A decay chain is accurately described using a graph of nucleon number(A) against proton number(Z).